 As you get close to #11, the profile becomes V-shaped, and you can start referring to them by the angle of the V. The tighter or narrower the V angle.
 Harder it is to cut through the wood.
 The tool’s cutting edge has an inside dimension smaller than the outside dimension.
 The second number is easy.
 It tells you how far apart or how wide the cut will be in millimeters.

 Drive the gouge into the wood using a chisel hammer or mallet.
 You are allowed to use hand and arm pressure only.
 Use them to pare cut, depending on the gouge type.
 The pressure applied determines if the gouge can make shallow or deep cuts.
 When using it to hollow, apply more pressure than using it to pare cut.

 Choosing a gouge chisel

 Look at the quality of the steel when buying wood carving tools like carving gouges.
-A carving gouge will not only get very sharp but hold the edge for a long time performs better.
+A carving gouge will get very sharp and hold the edge for a long time and perform better.
 Consider the shape and comfort of the handle.

 The Swiss Made Pfeil wood carving gouges have flat faces on the handle.
-They give good gripping and prevent the gouge from rolling off your workbench.
+They give a good grip and prevent the gouge from rolling off your workbench.
 Carving gouges come in a variety of sizes, separated by different variables.
 Focus on the size number (width in millimeters) and Sweep (curvature).